Engineere to make a difference

-Manufacturing is undergoing an evolution that is driving a business revolution, says Sam Turner, Professor and Chief Technology Officer of the University of Sheffield’s Advanced Manufacturing Research Centre (AMRC).
-The centre is at the core of developments in advanced machining and materials research.
+Manufacturing is undergoing an evolution that is driving a business revolution, says Sam Turner, Professor and Chief Technology Officer of the University of Sheffield’s Advanced Manufacturing Research Center (AMRC).
+The center is at the core of developments in advanced machining and materials research.

 I LOVE RESEARCH, learning and science but what I really like is to see it being applied in a real tangible outcome.
 That is what the AMRC is about.
 We are trying to change the mind-set of what manufacturing is and show-case the technologies of the fourth industrial revolution.
 Our mission is to be the best in the world and work with the best in world.